-The OSU Office of Life, Disability Services https://slds.osu.edu/ provides academic accommodations and support services for a wide variety of students with disabilities.
+The OSU Office of Life, Disability Services provides academic accommodations and support services for a wide variety of students with disabilities.
 Student Life Disability Services collaborates with and empowers students who have disabilities in order to coordinate support services and programs that enable equal access to an education and university life.
-The counselors at SLDS determine who is eligible based upon a diagnosis and the student's assessment of specific needs.
-Individuals with temporary disabilities may also receive services.
+The counselors at SLDS determine who is eligible based upon a diagnosis and thestudent's assessment of specific needs.
+Individuals with temporary disabilities may also receiveservices.